paulchi-intel/mcp-server-igcl-poc/README.md

 - **Issue: Errors during compilation.**
   - Solution: Ensure all dependencies are correctly installed and check if the IGCL .lib files are correctly generated.

+- **Issue: Claude cannot connect to the MCP Server.**
+  - Solution: Verify that server_igcl_poc.exe and all plugin .dll files have been correctly copied to the specified directory, and that the paths in the Claude configuration file are correct.

 ### License